VishnuRaghuram94/AgrVATE/README.md

 A new directory with suffix -results  will be created

-***NOTE:*** **There are 15 possible kmers for each agr group.
+***NOTE:*** **There are 15 possible kmers for each agr group per genome.
 The analyses will continue even if only one kmer matches a given agr-group but it should be noted that < 5 kmers matching leads to a low confidence agr-group call.
 Please check fasta-agr_gp.tab for the number of kmers matched.**

 * __**fasta-summary.tab:**__